Ziwa Rhino Sanctuary Uganda, Rhino Tracking Experience

-The Ziwa Rhino Sanctuary
+Rhino Tracking at Ziwa Rhino Sanctuary

-Rhino Tracking on Foot
+How Rhino Tracking Works

 Most people arrive expecting a standard game drive.
 At Ziwa, we do things differently.
 You leave your vehicle behind.
 The experience starts at the ranger post with a briefing.
 We teach you how to move through the bush and what to do if a rhino decides to move toward you.
 Usually, we drive a short distance to where the scouts have located a crash (a group of rhinos), and then we set off on foot.
 Walking through the savannah makes your senses sharper.
 You hear the crunch of dry grass under your boots and the distant call of a grey crowned crane.
 When you finally spot a 3,000kg bull grazing quietly, the scale of the animal hits you.
 You will stay about 6 to 7 meters away.
 This is close enough to hear them breathe and watch the red-billed oxpeckers hopping across their thick skin to eat ticks.